 All day during the museum's opening hours

-This exhibition presents highlights from the collection, from the romantic era around 1800 to Weidemann and his contemporaries in the 1970's.
+This permanent exhibition presents highlights from the collection, from the romantic era around 1800 till today.

-Dahl, Thaulow, Backer, Weidemann... is divided into 15 different themes and tells stories of Norwegian art from new and diverse perspectives.
+This exhibition is divided into 13 different themes and tells stories of Norwegian art from new and diverse perspectives.

 The exhibition is supplemented by selected design objects from Maihaugen’s collection, and by a group of superb paintings from Aulestad and Bjerkebæk, the homes of writers and Nobel laureates Bjørnsterne Bjørnson and Sigrid Undset, respectively.